marcos9966/rhumdapp/README.md

 ### Examples

 #### Adding a new api route
-I use VS Code as editor so you change code statement with your personal editor command.
-I will add a new package route
+Add a new package route

 ```
 mkdir routes/example